April Fools' Day 2017: Don't trust anything

 We'll be updating this page as more jokes roll in, so stay tuned and stay skeptical.

-Updated at 8:11 a.m.
-PT: To add Amazon and KFC's April Fool's pranks.
+Updated at 9:12 a.m.
+PT: To add Trulia, Samsung, IKEA, Auntie Anne's, and Quilted Northern's April Fool's pranks.